ghc-proposals/ghc-proposals/proposals/0008-type-infix.rst

 Once ``infix{l,r} n type`` is introduced, GHC will have an unambiguous way of specifying fixity declarations for names in both namespaces, and it will also work when quoted in Template Haskell, fixing Trac #14032.

-A similar warning mechanism/migration plan would need to be put in place for ``WARNING`` pragmas as well (ironically enough, we'd have to put warnings on ``WARNING``s!)
+A similar warning mechanism/migration plan would need to be put in place for ``WARNING`` pragmas as well (ironically enough, we'd have to put warnings on ``WARNING`` pragmas!)

 Effect and Interactions
 -----------------------